 • Your GP or other medical professionals.
 We’ll let you know when we’ve asked for this so that you can help speed up the process, should you choose to.

-• Your employer or accountant if you’re self-employed for information about your earnings.
+• Your employer or Accountant (if you’re self-employed) for information about your earnings.

 • Other insurance companies if you hold any other relevant policies or contracts.

-• You – we may need to clarify some points with you or ask you for additional information
+• You – we may need to clarify some points with you or ask you for additional information.

-We’ll use the information to assess your claim, to determine whether we can start paying it and to calculate how much we can pay.
-There may be occasions where we can’t pay your claim or pay the full amount that you might be expecting, but if this happens we’ll contact you to fully explain the reasons why.
+We’ll use the information to assess your claim, to determine whether we can start paying and to calculate how much we can pay.
+There may be occasions where we can’t pay your claim or pay the full amount that you might be expecting, but if this happens we’ll contact you to explain the reasons why.

 We're here to help